Get Schooled

 What are college placement tests?

-Schools use college placement tests to evaluate a student’s proficiency in math, reading, and writing in order to place them in classes that match their skills.
-The purpose of these tests is to ensure students don’t waste time or money spent in classes that do not accurately reflect their skills or proficiency in a certain subject.
+Schools use college placement tests to evaluate a student’s proficiency in core subjects– like math, reading, and writing–to place them in classes that match their skills.
+The purpose of these tests is to ensure that students aren't taking classes that do not accurately reflect their proficiency in a certain subject.

-The type of placement test you will take will likely depend on what school you’re going to.
-The most common placement test used by community colleges is the ACCUPLACER - which tests a student’s proficiency in math, reading, and writing.
-It is also possible that your school has their own version of these tests.
+The type of placement test you will take will likely depend on the school you’re attending.
+For example, the most common placement test used by community colleges is the ACCUPLACER, which tests a student’s proficiency in math, reading, and writing.
+Individual colleges may have their own version of this test as well.

-Additionally, if you are a non-native English speaker, you might be required to take a separate or additional ESL placement test, so be sure to check in with your school’s enrollment & admissions office about what’s required before you start taking classes.
+Additionally, if you are a non-native English speaker, you may be required to take a separate or additional ESL placement test, so be sure to check in with your school’s enrollment or admissions office about what’s required before you can start taking classes.

 Do I have to take college placement tests?

-You may be exempt from taking these tests - so be sure to check in with your school’s enrollment & admissions office to learn more.
-Things that can make a student exempt from taking these tests are:
+While some two- and four-year colleges may require incoming students to take placement tests, they are most commonly used at community colleges.
+You may be exempt from taking placement tests, so be sure to check in with your school’s enrollment or admissions office to learn more.
+Things that can make a student exempt from taking placement tests are:

 • SAT/ACT scores

-• Transcripts or transfer credits from a previous college or university
+• Transcripts or transfer credits from a college you previously attended

 • Recent placement test scores